-Being an educator means more than simply teaching reading, writing, and arithmetic.
+Being an educator means more than teaching reading, writing, and arithmetic.
 Teachers are also called to help their students become good citizens and stewards of the world.
 One of the best ways to do this is to incorporate social causes into the classroom setting.
-For example, celebrating Breast Cancer Awareness Month in October helps students learn more about this common health issue and how it impacts our society.
+For example, celebrating Breast Cancer Awareness Month in October helps students learn more about this unfortunately common health issue and how it impacts our society.

 Perform a Class Research Project